phunware/maas-alerts-android-sdk/README.md

 MaaS Alerts SDK for Android
 ==================

+Version 1.2.7

+This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
+Visit http://maas.phunware.com/ for more details and to sign up.

 Version 1.2.6

 This is Phunware's Android SDK for the Alerts & Notifications MaaS module.
 Visit http://maas.phunware.com/ for more details and to sign up.